PDC-support/PDC-support-web/docs/run_jobs/job_scheduling.md

 # How to Run Jobs

 Many researchers run their program on PDC’s computer systems, often simultaneously.
-For this, the computer systems need a workload management and job scheduling.
+For this, the computer systems need workload management and job scheduling.
 For job scheduling PDC uses [Slurm Workload Manager](https://slurm.schedmd.com/) .

-When you login to the supercomputer with ssh, you will login to a designated **login node** in your *Klemming home directory*.
+When you login to the supercomputer with ssh, you login to a designated **login node** in your *Klemming home directory*.
 Here you can modify your scripts and manage your files.

 ![image](https://pdc-web.eecs.kth.se/files/support/images/LoginNodeWarning.PNG)

-To run your script/program on the computer nodes, you can do it in one of the following ways.
+To run your script/program on the computer nodes, you either write a [job script](job_scripts.md) describing what resources you need and submit this using the `sbatch` command as described [here](queueing_jobs), or run the script/program interactively as described [here](run_interactively).

 ## How jobs are scheduled